Switzerland's UBS says it could complete Credit Suisse takeover on June 12 | Business

 Switzerland's UBS said Monday that it expects to complete its takeover of longtime rival Credit Suisse as early as next week.

-The reputation of 167-year-old Credit Suisse was pummeled in recent years over stock price declines, a string of scandals and the flight of customers worried about the bank's future.
+The reputation of 167-year-old Credit Suisse was pummelled in recent years over stock price declines, a string of scandals and the flight of customers worried about the bank's future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)